dustinpfister/blog_posts/_posts/js-array-length.md

 ## 2 - Setting the length property

 It is possible to set the length property of an array.
-When setting a length that is lower than the current length that will result in what would be expected.
+When setting a length that is lower than the current length that will result in what would be expected which is the array will end up being truncated to that length that was set.
 Setting a higher length property will result in a situation in which any index values above the previous length will result in being undefined.
 This might result in unexpected behavior with some array methods like Array.forEach.

 ```js
 var print = function (arr) {